-Eventually, I made it back to the courtyard speech I saw upon my arrival, and I now realized that this speech was open to anyone, but it ended just as I arrived.
+Eventually, I made it back to the courtyard speech I saw upon my arrival, and I now realized that this speech was free and open to anyone.
+But it ended just as I arrived.
 I waited for several more minutes for the possibility of the speech starting over, but it never happened.

 At this point, there wasn’t really anywhere left to go.
 I walked through the “Long Barrack,” which apparently served as infantry quarters in the 1830s.
 There were historic items in glass cases here, but, shockingly, many of them had nothing to do with the Alamo.
 Some were merely fragments of glass and weapons found in the area that dated back to the 1700s.

 There were uniforms of Mexican soldiers, but get this – they were replicas.
 Not even the real thing!
 Come on, people.
 This is not some third-rate history museum in a tiny town in the middle of nowhere – this is the ALAMO!
 How are you going to put replicas on display at the Alamo?!

 I was stunned as I continued walking through the room.
 They had a wall of “Interesting Facts” that weren’t very interesting.
 The displays consisted of awkward, giant rotating cylinders on the wall that took all of my strength to turn.
 Kids would never be able to turn these things.

 I can’t for the life of me figure out why they would have learning stations that are so user-unfriendly.
 I would post a photo of one of them to show you just how awful they are, but photos aren’t allowed in that room, another big fail.